First UU Church of San Diego

 Picture

-This month's burrito project will take place on Tuesday, October 28th.
-We are gathering in the Common Room to assemble burritos from 4-5pm.
-Next, we will clean up our working area, load Lara's van and drive south together for distribution.
-Distribution is from 6-7pm.
-We will return to the Hillcrest campus at 7:30pm.
+This month's burrito project will take place on Tuesday, December 23rd.
+We are gathering in the Common Room at First UU to assemble burritos starting at 4:00 pm.
+Next, we will clean up our working area, load Lara's van and drive downtown to distribute the burritos by 5:00 .
+We will return to the Hillcrest campus by 7:00 at the latest.

 Assembling burritos involves scooping beans, rice, and corn into a warmed tortilla, wrapping the tortilla, placing two burritos into a bag with two cold waters, and then putting the bagged items into a wagon.